International Pop Overthrow (album)

 International Pop Overthrow is the debut studio album by Material Issue, released on Mercury Records on February 5, 1991.
 The album was recorded in multiple recording sessions between 1988 and 1991, with the total recording costs reaching only $5,000.
 Mercury Records only expected the record to sell about 70,000 copies.
 However, it initially sold about 180,000 copies, with final sales exceeding 300,000.
-It reached #86 on the Billboard 200 album chart.
+It reached number 86 on the Billboard 200 album chart.
 The album was produced by Jeff Murphy, guitarist/vocalist for the band Shoes, at the Shoes' Short Order Recorder studio, in Zion, Illinois.

-On April 5, 2011, the 20th Anniversary Edition was released, which included early singles and live tracks.
+On April 5, 2011, the 20th anniversary edition was released, which included early singles and live tracks.

 The International Pop Overthrow music festival was named in honor of this album.